 The second stimulus check

-The second set of stimulus checks of up to $600 was recently approved.
+The second set of stimulus checks of up to $600 was approved on December 27, 2020.
 (When President Trump signed the Consolidated Appropriations Act, 2021 into law.)

 On December 29th, the Secretary of the Treasury tweeted that the Economic Impact Payments “may begin to arrive in some accounts by direct deposit as early as tonight and will continue into next week”.

 So if you or your dependent child qualifies for one, you may have already gotten the amount in your checking account if you have direct deposit.
-However note that the official payment date is January 4, 2021, so it may not be there yet.
+The official payment date was January 4, 2021.
+Paper checks were mailed starting December 30th, 2020.